By Kirra Grimes

-RESIDENTS of Korumburra aged care facility Carinya Lodge had a very special visitor last week, as the Deputy Prime Minister flew in – on a private plane – into town to make a surprise funding announcement.
+RESIDENTS of Korumburra aged care facility Carinya Lodge had a very special visitor last week, as the Deputy Prime Minister flew in to town on a private plane to make a surprise funding announcement.

 Leader of the federal National Party and Minister for Infrastructure, Transport and Regional Development, Michael McCormack, attended the residential facility last Tuesday afternoon, announcing a Coalition funding commitment of $1.3 million for upgrades – including the refurbishment of 40 residents’ rooms, providing each with ensuite bathrooms; as well as improvements to existing common areas, landscaping, security, and accessibility.